commonhaus/foundation/GOVERNANCE.md

 - **Diversity of Insight**: Where possible, organizations are encouraged to appoint representatives who bring different types of expertise or experience, such as a managerial and a technical perspective, to contribute to a well-rounded advisory process.

-- **Meetings**: The Advisory Board convenes with the CF Council semi-annually, providing a platform for collaborative review and feedback on the CF's direction, initiatives, and impact on the industry.
+- **Meetings**: The Advisory Board convenes with the CFC semi-annually, providing a platform for collaborative review and feedback on the CF's direction, initiatives, and impact on the industry.

 - **Communication**: Representatives are expected to actively communicate the needs and concerns of their organizations, while also conveying the goals and achievements of the CF to their respective constituencies.